Minhao-Zhang/Minhao-Zhang.github.io/_posts/2025-01-25-glossary-assisted-translation.md

 ## Why is this even necessary

-Machine Translation has had a surge after the introduciton of Large Language Models.
-After all, machine translation is one of the most fundamental task that `Seq2Seq` task is built for.
+Machine Translation has come a long way and it is now possible to translate between many languages with a high degree of accuracy.
 However, many current translation methods fail when you are translating a niche topic or your have a lot of jargons in your text.
 Of course, there are services that will allow you to incorperate a glossary file into machine translation like [Google](https://cloud.google.com/translate/docs/advanced/glossary) or [DeepL](https://support.deepl.com/hc/en-us/articles/360021634540-About-the-glossary).
 They are wonderful services that you can use right now to build a robust and reliable translation with glossary support.